Christ Church Cemetery: Significant Interments

 Lot 62:1, tablet

-He was an esteemed member of various organizations, leaving a significant mark on Alexandria’s history.
-As a valued Masonic Lodge No. 22 member and a dedicated vestryman of Christ Church since 1813, he demonstrated a deep commitment to his community’s welfare.
+He was a respected member of various organizations, leaving a significant mark on Alexandria’s history.
+As a valued member of Masonic Lodge No. 22 and a dedicated vestryman of Christ Church since 1813, he demonstrated a deep commitment to his community’s welfare.
 Notably, he served as the original Director of the Bank of Potomac during 1804-05, contributing to the region’s financial growth.

 His involvement in various institutions extended to his role as a Founding Member of the Alexandria Library Company in 1794, emphasizing his passion for knowledge and education.
 Furthermore, he actively participated in the Relief Fire Co. in 1788 and the Sun Fire Company in 1798, displaying his dedication to safeguarding his fellow citizens from the perils of fire.